John Landaw MA;UKCP Registered

 I came to practise psychotherapy after a career of many years at the Bar in London, and believe that this experience has helped me bring a fresh approach to my psychotherapy practice and, I hope, a common sense take on the problems my clients bring me.
 Clients seem to feel very much at ease with the friendly environment they discover on arrival.
 Perhaps partly because I don't just sit and nod!

-Although I am trained to work psychodynamically (ie what is happening in the unconscious that is causing unhappIness for the individual), I also work in the treatment of phobia, trauma, post traumatic stress disorder (PTSD),anxiety, OCD, anger, depression, and general relationship difficulties, including couple relationships.
+Although I am trained to work psychodynamically (ie what is happening in the unconscious that causes conflict and so unhappiness for the individual), I also work in the treatment of phobia, trauma, post traumatic stress disorder (PTSD),anxiety, OCD, anger, depression, and general relationship difficulties, including couple relationships.
 I work with adults and young adult I also work for large commercial companies for whom I provide critical incident support onsite (where there has been a serious incident at the place of work) and give general emotional support and guidance for their employees.

 It is important to me to treat every client as an individual and I use a variety of techniques, including mindfulness and visualization, which I am continually expanding and adapting, while exploring with the client those approaches which feel most effective for them.